 As a rule, your drapes should touch the floor unless your window is paired with a radiator or has a deep windowsill.
 You can choose to have them just dust the surface of the floor or gather slightly where they hit the ground.
 As for width, aim for curtain fabric that’s 2 to 2 1/2 times the width of your window so the panels can close properly without looking stretched.
 If your new curtains are just for looks and won’t be pulled shut, you can opt for a size that’s only 1 1/2 times the width of your window.

-Get inspired with our curated ideas for Drapery Fabric and find the perfect item for every room in your home.
-With such a wide selection of Drapery Fabric for sale, from brands like RM COCO, Scalamandré, and Fabrics In Fashion, you’re sure to find something that you’ll love.
-Shop from Drapery Fabric, like the the Zenith Goldenrod Fabric or the Cliffwood 110" Organza Fabric Window Curtain Drapery, while discovering new home products and designs.
+Find where to buy Drapery Fabric and get inspired with our curated ideas for Drapery Fabric to find the perfect item for every room in your home.
+With such a wide selection of Drapery Fabric for sale, from brands like Schumacher, Fabrics In Fashion, and Scalamandre, you’re sure to find something that you’ll love.
+Shop from Drapery Fabric, like the Venice Italy Fabric Pink Toile or the Geometric Art Deco Chenille Velvet Fabric By The Yard, while discovering new home products and designs.
 Whether you’re looking to buy Drapery Fabric online or get inspiration for your home, you’ll find just what you’re looking for on Houzz.